Curved Page Divider

 Exceptions and Unfortunate Circumstances

-Sometimes when a child has been in the foster care system for an extended period or has undergone some previous trauma, there can be significant challenges for foster parents.
+Sometimes, when a child has been in the foster care system for an extended period or has undergone some previous trauma, there can be significant challenges for foster parents.
 This is why it takes very patient and loving people to open their homes to foster children.

-Maintenance payments are made to foster families in the absence of a foster child that has been gone for less than 14 days.
+Maintenance payments are made to foster families in the absence of a foster child who has been gone for less than 14 days.
 This covers the time limits for respite care, runaways, or other acceptable exceptions.

 It is also essential for foster parents to note that foster children placed in a home on a trial basis are not eligible for maintenance payments or other stipends until a final agreement is settled.